Panga123/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 ### Questions

 1. What is the box model?
+A: A box that wraps around an html element that is made up of border, padding, and margin.

 2. What is the difference between block and inline elements?

 A: Block elements have display values set to bloc, which means they have a set width and height.
 Inline elements don't have defined width/height, and won't start a new paragraph automatically.